 Mr. MacKenzie is Executive Vice President and Chief Operating Officer (COO) of the Company.
 He joined the Company in 2003, and is responsible for Shentel's daily operations of its subsidiaries.
 Mr. MacKenzie began his career in the telecommunications industry in 1975.
 He was the co-founder and President of Broadslate Networks and Essex Communications.
 He served as COO of Digital Television Services and as Senior Vice President of Contel Cellular.
-Mr. MacKenzie is a graduate of The College of William and Mary and holds a BBA in accounting and holds a C.P.A. certificate from the Virginia State Board of Accountancy.
+Mr. MacKenzie is a graduate of The College of William and Mary and holds a BBA in accounting.
 Mr. MacKenzie is a member of the Board of Directors of the American Cable Association.

 Ms. Skolits serves as Chief Financial Officer and Vice President - Finance at Shentel.
 She joined the Company in 2007 and is responsible for Shentel's daily financial decisions.
 Ms. Skolits' industry experience began in 1995 and included three years with Revol Wireless where she served as Chief Financial Officer.
 Ms. Skolits' telecommunications experience also includes serving as Controller for Comcast Metrophone, Director of Financial Operations for Comcast Cellular Communications and Chief Financial Officer of City Signal Communications.
-Ms. Skolits earned a BS degree in Commerce with a concentration in Accounting from the University of Virginia and she holds a C.P.A. certificate from the Virginia State Board of Accountancy.
+Ms. Skolits earned a BS degree in Commerce with a concentration in Accounting from the University of Virginia.

-Mr. Pirtle is Vice President - Wireless for Shentel.
-He is responsible for the ongoing operations of the Wireless segment of the Company.
-He joined the Company in 1992 as Vice President of Network Services responsible for Shentel's technology decisions, and maintenance and operation of its networks - telephone, cable, cellular, paging and fiber optics.
-He helped launch Shentel's Internet business in 1994, and led its participation in its wireless PCS business beginning in 1995.
+Mr. Pirtle is Senior Vice President - Marketing and Sales for Shentel.
+He was promoted to Senior Vice President in September 2015.
+He is responsible for sales and marketing of Sprint branded wireless products and services, Shentel branded cable TV, Internet access, and voice products and services offered by the company.
+He is also responsible for the Shentel brand identity.
+His previous position was Vice President - Wireless, responsible for Shentel's Wireless segment.
+He joined the Company in 1992 as Vice President - Network Services responsible for Shentel's technology decisions, maintenance and operation of its telephone, cable, cellular, paging and fiber optics networks.
+He helped launch Shentel's Internet business in 1994, and led its participation in its wireless PCS business and Sprint affiliation beginning in 1995.
 He is a graduate of the University of Virginia.
-Mr. Pirtle is a co-founder of the Shenandoah Valley Technology Council.
+Mr. Pirtle is a co-founder of the Shenandoah Valley Technology Council and has represented the Company on the Board of ValleyNet.

-Mr. Ostroski is General Counsel and Vice President - Legal and Secretary for Shentel.
-Prior to joining the Company in January 2013, Mr. Ostroski was a Partner in the law firm of Thomas, Long, Niesen & Kennard since 2012 and was the Principal at RBO Consulting from 2011 to 2012 and from 2007 to 2009.
-Mr. Ostroski also served as Executive Vice President and General Counsel for One Communications from 2009 to 2011 and Senior Vice President and General Counsel for Commonwealth Telephone Enterprises from 2001 to 2007.
-Mr. Ostroski began his career in the telecommunications industry in 1985 and also served as General Counsel to RCN Corporation and C-TEC Corporation prior to 2001.
-Mr. Ostroski earned a B.S. degree in Social Science from Wilkes University and also earned a J.D. degree from Temple University School of Law.
+Mr. Ostroski is General Counsel and Vice President - Legal and Corporate Secretary for Shentel.
+He joined Shentel in 2013 and is responsible for all legal and regulatory compliance matters for the Company.
+He also acts as Corporate Secretary to the Company's Board of Directors.
+Mr. Ostroski began his career in the telecommunications industry in 1985 and has served as Executive Vice President and General Counsel for One Communications, Senior Vice President and General Counsel for Commonwealth Telephone Enterprises, Executive Vice President and General Counsel for RCN Corporation and Senior Vice President and General Counsel of C-TEC Corporation.
+Mr. Ostroski earned a BS degree in Social Science from Wilkes University and also earned a Juris Doctor degree from Temple University School of Law.